All Episodes

 I don't come on the air every day and say, thank you for making us the number one show on cable.

-Maybe I should, because it's just the reality when you work in radio and TV that you have to have viewers, listeners to stay on the air.
+Maybe I should because it's just the reality when you work in radio and TV that you have to have viewers, listeners to stay on the air.

-It's just a fact because that it at the end of the day, there's a business side to all of this that you've got to keep, you know, those TV studios are really expensive to build that we work in, and same with these radio studios, and there's a lot that goes on in terms of engineering and a lot of costs associated with it.
+It's just a fact because at the end of the day, there's a business side to all of this that you've got to keep, you know, those TV studios are really expensive to build that we work in.

 And by the way, I'm not crying poverty for any of these people in TV or radio.

-I think almost everybody's overpaid and and most of them are lazy, overpaid, pompous, and full of themselves.
+And most of them are lazy, overpaid, pompous, and full of themselves.

 That's why we never go to correspondence dinners because we know who they are.